George Dudley Seymour State Park

 “Although it doesn’t look like much, the bridge is perfectly safe — as long as you hold your breath and run like the wind across it”

-Thankfully, the bridge has new metal grating over the old wooden structure making crossing a much safer albeit louder affair.
+Thankfully, the bridge has new metal grating over the old wooden structure making crossing a much safer albeit, louder affair.
 The “trail” is just a crumbling former driveway to the Clarkhurst Estate and continues downhill nearly the entire half-mile length.
 At the end of the asphalt large rock formations rise up to your right.

 Here the trail turns to old cartpath style and splits heading left into a field or continuing straight up a small rise.
 This rise is likely the ‘hurst’ in Clarkhurst which means ‘a wooded piece of rising ground’.
 I followed the trail straight because I was interested in the ruins noted on the trail map.
 I searched over the entire area climbing the hills on both sides and found no ruins.
 When I got home some digging turned up that the official map is incorrect.
 I have now edited the map above to show the correct location of the ruins.

 The foundations here are impressively large with three 10ft sides built into the hurst and a large chimney foundation at the center.
 Unfortunately they are very overgrown and difficult to explore so they are best viewed from above.
-Apparently there were several palatial homes here in it’s heyday that must have been impressive if the size of the remaining foundation is any indication
+Apparently there were several palatial homes here in its heyday that must have been impressive if the size of the remaining foundation is any indication.

 Past the ruins the trail winds around a small marsh to…